marcomna/DataCampPythonProjects/README.md

 # DataCampPythonProjects
-DataCamp projects made for the Data Scientis Career Track
+DataCamp projects made for the Data Scientist Career Track